-Is Russian Craftsmanship coming to the US?
+Is Russian Craftsmanship Coming to the US?
 Ask Tigorico.

 Throughout time, Russia has been known for its exquisite craftsmanship.
-It is where Fabergé created his Imperial eggs, where Tchaikovsky created his score for the Nutcracker Ballet, where Leo Tolstoy wrote his famous novels, such as War and Peace.
-It is also the home of the world-renown Bolshoi ballet theatre, which is arguably the most beautiful theatre in the world with the world’s best ballet performers.
+It is where Fabergé created his Imperial eggs, where Tchaikovsky created his score for the Nutcracker Ballet, and where Leo Tolstoy wrote his famous novels, such as War and Peace.
+It is also the home of the world-renowned Bolshoi ballet theatre, which is arguably the most beautiful theatre in the world with the world’s best ballet performers.

 Tigorico continues this tradition of artisanship and excellence in clothing design.
 Tigorico is known throughout Russia as “The Clothier of the Oligarchs” and is called upon to make suits for some of the world’s most prominent and richest people.
-I recently saw some of his work in Palm Beach, where he has made his first suit for an American.
+I saw some of his work in Palm Beach, where he made his first suit for an American.
 In briefly examining the suit, I could tell the craftsmanship was exquisite, and no detail was overlooked.

 Tigorico is a brand shrouded in mystery because of the clientele.
-Only the most informed in the fashion industry know his first name as Tigran and that before opening up his own by-appointment-only shop in Moscow, he trained at some of the top fashion houses in the world, to include Alexander Amosu's bespoke division.
+Only the most informed in the fashion industry know his first name is Tigran and that, before opening up his own by-appointment-only shop in Moscow, he trained at some of the top fashion houses in the world, including Alexander Amosu's bespoke division.
 Instead, he is simply referred to as Дизайнер для олигархов, or "Designer to the Oligarchs" for his exquisite work and attention to detail.

 Tigorico only sells to connected, select clients, and money is not of concern.
 Because Tigran and a small team of people are the only ones performing the work, he can be as selective as he wants to be.
 And selective he is; he has rejected offers from several European royal dignitaries that have called upon him for his services.
 If you own a Tigorico, the point is not that you have the money to wear one of his suits, but that you are connected enough for him to make the suit for you in the first place.